Clifton893/100-days-of-code/log.md

+`Note: Will reverse order chronologically for easier readability and logging.
+This is a placeholder and will be updated by November 21, 2021.`

 # 100 Days of Code Log: Round 1 - Clifton Long
 This is the log of my #100DaysofCode challenge, featuring rapid-style entries.